Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Infrastructure details

+For the Qwen2.5-72B-Instruct model we use YaRN positional encoding~\citep{yarn} with $\textit{factor}=4.0$ to enable 131k context length training and inference.

-\section{Infrastructure Details}
+\section{Infrastructure details}

+The described process is based on a fully synchronous RL training process, meaning that inference and training stages are interleaved: once rollout generation is completed, trajectories are used for training.
+This setup enables fully on-policy training with no policy lag between sampling and updates.
+However, as described earlier, we sample 10 trajectories for each problem.
+This results in 2-8 optimization steps per iteration depending on the batch size and the number of trajectories with $\hat{A}^{(i)} \neq 0$.

+We believe that asynchronous frameworks can offer greater scalability, but to eliminate complexities like trajectory lag, a synchronous framework is a reasonable choice for these experiments.
+A key drawback of the synchronous approach is the ``straggler'' problem: the time for each generation iteration is determined by the single slowest trajectory to complete, which can reduce overall throughput.

+To enable full-parameter training on sequences up to 131k tokens, we leverage context parallelism, which partitions long sequences across GPUs.
+All training and inference are conducted on 16 H200 nodes.

-The entire pipeline of distributed agent execution and evaluation is orchestrated at scale using Kubernetes and Tracto AI~\citep{tractoai2025}.
-The primary compute units are pods, each provisioned with eight H200 GPUs, 32 CPUs, and 960 GiB of CPU RAM.
+The entire pipeline of distributed agent execution and evaluation is orchestrated at scale using Kubernetes for agent execution and Tracto AI~\citep{tractoai2025} for evaluation.
+During the rollout generation phase, each agent instance runs in a dedicated Kubernetes pod with a resource request of 0.5 CPU and 2 GiB of RAM.

+All training and inference are conducted on a cluster of 16 H200 nodes, each equipped with eight GPUs, 32 CPUs and 960 GiB of CPU RAM.

 Within this environment, model training is conducted using an internal framework built on JAX, while inference is accelerated using the vLLM framework~\citep{kwon2023efficient}, version 0.7.4.